|Paws & Play, supported by PetSmart Charities®|

 Thanks to the generosity of our friends at Pet Smart Charities and their three-year funding commitment, Kravis Children’s Hospital at Mount Sinai has launched this innovative and therapeutic program.
 With the support of the Mount Sinai Auxiliary Board, our program has gron to include our second facility dog, Amos.
 Together we are committed to enhancing patient care while pioneering research in this area.

 Here are some answers to questions we hear often about Paws & Play.

 A facility dog is an animal specially trained to work in the health care environment.
 Professor and Amos were trained as service dogs at Canine Assistants in Milton, Georgia where they were exposed to a variety of environments and experiences to prepare them to work with the children and families at our hospital.

 How is this program special?

-Certified child life specialists incorporate Professor into therapeutic treatment plans using Animal Assisted Therapy (AAT) to address the individual clinical needs of our patient populations.
+Certified child life specialists incorporate Professor and Amos into therapeutic treatment plans using Animal Assisted Therapy (AAT) to address the individual clinical needs of our patient populations.
 AAT is a goal-directed intervention that incorporates the animal into the treatment process.
 It is considered a therapeutic form of treatment.

 Professor spends his time in the outpatient pediatric hematology/oncology clinic with his primary handler, Ali Spike, MS, CCLS.
 Professor also sees patients who are referred to him on the inpatient units and pediatric intensive care unit with Ali and his secondary handler, Toshiko Nonaka, MS, CCLS.

-Can families request to meet Professor?
+Can families request to meet Professor and Amos?

 How do I get more information about Paws & Play and Professor?